ugursogukpinar/VHCreator/README.md

 - -cf This define your server virtual hosts configuration file path to add virtual host.
 In first use you have to define it then it will be used on other sessions.

 - -ho With this option , you can add given <servername> to operating system hosts file automaticaly.
+- -r Git repository url to clone given directory

+- -f Foldername define which folder will use on cloning.

 ####In future

 - Added hosts could be deleted with given alias.

-- User can clone a git repository to given directory.